Serpenseth/SimpleEtherWallet/README.md

 3. Lightweight.
 SimpleEtherWallet barely comsumes any resources.
 It is very light, and easy to run.
     On my Windows 10 laptop that is running hardware that is a few years old, only 52.4 MB of ram is used!

+4. You can add any coin that isn't listed on a centralized exhange.
+    Why on centralized exhanges?
+Well, I use an API that is free.
+A paid API is something I cannot afford.

-4. SimpleEtherWallet runs on both Windows, and Linux!
+5. SimpleEtherWallet runs on both Windows, and Linux!

 # Windows: